grascya/Strength-of-Concrete-Prediction/README.md

 # Strength of Concrete Prediction
 This problem was originally proposed by Prof. I-Cheng Yeh, Department of Information Management, Chung-Hua University, Hsin Chu, Taiwan, in 2007.
-It is related to his research in 1998 on how to predict compression strength in a concrete structure.
+It is related to his research in 1998 on how to predict compression strength in a concrete structure .

 The conventional process of testing the compressive strength of concrete involves casting several cubes for the respective grade and observing the concrete's strength over 7 to 28 days.